Syed Fakhruddin Ahmad: Biography

-Syed Fakhruddin Ahmad studied Quran with his mother and Persian with family elders.
-Aged eight, he began studying Arabic grammar and syntax.
-He enrolled in Madrassa Manba al-Ulum Gulaothi, where he studied with Majid Ali Jaunpuri and then went to Delhi with him and studied books of rational sciences in the madrassas of Delhi.
-In 1908, he entered the Darul Uloom Deoband and studied Daura Hadith (the final class) in two years instead of one, as per the instructions of Mahmud Hasan Deobandi.
+Syed Fakhruddin Ahmad studied the Quran with his mother and Persian with members of his family.
+At the age of eight, he began studying Arabic grammar and syntax.
+He enrolled at Madrassa Manba al-Ulum, Gulaothi, where he studied under Majid Ali Jaunpuri.
+He later accompanied Jaunpuri to Delhi and studied books on the rational sciences in the city's madrasas.

+In 1908, Ahmad entered the Darul Uloom Deoband.
+On the instructions of Mahmud Hasan Deobandi, he completed the Dawra-e-Hadith course over two years instead of the usual one year.